siffiejoe/prg-amalgc/README.md

    `amalglua.c` which includes all the sources for the Lua library, the standalone interpreter, and the `luac` bytecode compiler.
 3. Use the appropriate compiler incantation to compile the file.
-(E.g. to compile the standalone interpreter on my Linux box use:
+(E.g. to compile the standalone interpreter on my Linux box I use):

 ```
 gcc -O2 -Wall -DLUA_COMPAT_ALL -DLUA_USE_LINUX -o amalglua amalglua.c -Wl,-E -lm -ldl -lreadline